hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

 The tool should present itself to newcomers in a familiar and clear way.

-- **On the first start of the tool, display a short introductory welcome message.**
+- **Initialy unless dismissed, display a short introductory welcome message.**
   It should teach the user about the general philosophy of the tool and provide some simple usage introduction.
-  This information shall also be accessible at a later point (i.e., via a menu).
+  This information shall also be accessible at a later point (e.g., via a menu).

   Maybe extract some contents into a `HelpTopic`.

-- **On the first start of the tool, present a simple configuration dialog.**
+- **Initialy unless dismissed, present a simple configuration dialog.**
   The dialog should ask the user for permission before loading all data from the mailing lists.
   Furthermore, the user should be able to save login credentials for SMTP/IMAP access.
-  For reconfiguration, this dialog shall also be accessible at a later point (i.e., via a menu).
+  For reconfiguration, this dialog shall also be accessible at a later point (e.g., via a menu).

   For convenience, it would be very helpful if `squeak-history` could be extended to download a relevant slice of the data (e.g., newest *n* months) only.

 - **On the first contribution of the user, present a credentials configuration dialog again** unless the user is already authenticated.

-### Survey contributions and discussions
+### Browse contributions and conversations

-The tool shall allow the user to browse all current and past contributions and related discussions.
+The tool shall allow the user to browse all current and past contributions and related conversations.

-- **Get an overview** of all contributions and discussions.
+- **Get an overview** of all contributions and conversations.
-  They should be enriched with useful meta information such as the *general state* of a proposal (e.g., "pending review", "accepted", "rejected") and *individual associations* (relationship, e.g., "thread owner", "mentioned", "replied"; counter of unread messages).
+  They should be enriched with useful meta information such as the *general state* of a contribution (e.g., "pending review", "accepted", "treated"; use positive vocabulary) and *individual associations* (relationship, e.g., "thread owner", "mentioned", "replied"; counter of unread messages).

 - **Use filters** for all items.
+  Provide a few meaningful numbers (e.g., number of open contributions).
   Possible filters include all meta information from above but also:

   * Content (messages/source code)